yaapc/php_comp/README.md

 * **src/DependencyGraph**: the structure of Dependency graph used in Syntactic phase.

 # Versions
-- The current project state is last version developed at the end of the second semester.
+- The current project state is the last version developed at the end of the second semester.
 - [The (60 Marks) version](https://github.com/yaapc/php_comp/archive/2.0.zip(Download))
 - [The first semester version](https://github.com/yaapc/php_comp/archive/v1.0.zip(Download))